ohtsukalab/autogenu-jupyter/README.md

 # Usage
-After setting the parameters of your model of NMPC in nmpc_model.hpp, writing equations in nmpc_model.cpp, and setting simulation conditions in main.cpp, build files as follows:
+First, set the parameters of your model of NMPC in nmpc_model.hpp, write equations in nmpc_model.cpp, and set simulation conditions in main.cpp, build files as follows:

 ```
 $ mkdir build